Your trusted mortgage advisors

 Legal costs: You will need to instruct a solicitor to carry out the necessary legal work for you.

 Cost: £850 – £1,500 plus VAT

-Stamp Duty Land Tax (SDLT): Paid on all UK land and property purchases over £125,000.
-The percentage you pay is dependent on the purchase price of your property as follows:
+Stamp Duty Land Tax (SDLT): Charged on all purchases of UK land and property over £125,000.
+However, the amount you will pay is dependent on the purchase price of the property you are looking to buy, and whether you have owned a home before as follows:

 - £125,001 – £250,000: 2%

 - £925,001 – £1.5 million: 10%